purvasingh96/StockGram-Intelligent-Portfolio-Manager/README.md

 # StockGram : An Intelligent Portfolio Manager

 ## Overview
-This project attempts to analyze if the tone of financial 10-K reports can determine the company’s future mean returns.
+The paper attempts to analyze if the sentiment stability of financial 10-K reports over time can determine the company’s future mean returns.
 A diverse portfolio of stocks was selected to test this hypothesis.
 The proposed framework downloads 10-K reports of the companies from SEC’s EDGAR database.
 It passes them through the preprocessing pipeline to extract critical sections of the filings to perform NLP analysis.
-Using Loughran McDonald sentiment word list, the framework generates sentiment TF-IDF from the 10-K documents to calculate the cosine similarity between each tick in time.
-The framework proposes to leverage this cosine similarity as the alpha factor.
-For analyzing the effectiveness of our alpha factor at predicting future returns, the framework uses Alphalens to perform factor return, factor autocorrelation, and Sharpe ratio analysis.
-In the end, this paper observed the existence of a strong correlation between the sentiment conveyed by the financial 10-K document and the corresponding future mean returns.
+Using Loughran and McDonald [6] sentiment word list, the framework generates sentiment TF-IDF from the 10-K documents to calculate the cosine similarity between two consecutive 10-K reports and proposes to leverage this cosine similarity as the alpha factor.
+For analyzing the effectiveness of our alpha factor at predicting future returns, the framework uses the alphalens library to perform factor return analysis, turnover analysis, and for comparing the Sharpe ratio of potential alpha factors.
+The results show that there exists a strong correlation between the sentiment stability of our portfolio’s 10-K statements and its future mean returns.

 ## Quandl Dataset